Covert Influence of YOUR NAME in Your Life:

 gives the customer what they bargained for and then some.

-Then present that item in such a way that is compelling.
+Then present that product in such a way that is compelling.
 One

-minute, one hour, one day.
+minute, two minutes, five minutes.
 Whatever it takes is whatever it requires.
+I've never seen a product that

 money and that is this one over here.
 If I'm selling for Lexus,